GameStop CEO forfeits over 587,000 shares for not meeting targets

-(Corrects total value of forfeited shares in second paragraph to about $98 million, from $9.8 million)

-(Reuters) - GameStop Corp Chief Executive Officer George Sherman has forfeited more than 587,000 shares as he failed to meet his performance targets, according to a regulatory filing on Wednesday.
+GameStop Corp (GME.N) Chief Executive Officer George Sherman has forfeited more than 587,000 shares as he failed to meet his performance targets, according to a regulatory filing on Wednesday.

 The forfeited shares, originally granted in April 2019, would be worth about $98 million based on the stock's latest closing price.